cs3216/cs3216.github.io/assignments/facebook.md

 specific administrative tasks like adding new users or modifying passwords.

-The MySQL Workshop does provide details on commands you can use to create and alter databases and tables, and also commands you can use to insert, update, delete, and retrieve rows from tables.
-We call the former “data definition language” (DDL), and the latter “data manipulation language” (DML).
+MySQL provides commands you can use to create and alter databases and tables, and also commands you can use to insert, update, delete, and retrieve rows from tables.
+We call the former "data definition language" (DDL), and the latter "data manipulation language" (DML).
 You should **never** run DDL commands from publicly accessible pages (including your application pages that can be accessed from Facebook.)

-### Accessing MySQL from PHP

-As of PHP 5.5.0, <span>mysql\_connect</span> has been deprecated.
-<span>MySQLi</span> is used instead to connect to a MySQL Server.
-For
-example:

-    <?php
-      // Open a database connection
-      $mysqli = new mysqli("hostname", "userid", "password", "database");
-      if (!$mysqli->connect_errno) {
-        printf("Connect failed: %s\n", $mysqli->connect_error);
-        exit();
-      }
-      // Some code to access the database and for processing
-      $mysqli->query("SELECT OR OTHER QUERY HERE");
-      ...
-    ?>

-MySQL queries are handled using the command
-<span>mysqli::query</span>[^5].
-Take care when constructing your queries
-for use with <span>mysqli::query</span> that they are **not** vulnerable to SQL Injection attacks.
-If you wish to use a higher-level abstraction, such as PHP Data Objects, please do so.
+Most of time, it is not a good idea to write raw SQL queries yourself.
+We recommend that you look up database connectors and ORM tools for the language/framework you intend to use.

 <div class="box">
   <strong class="milestone-counter"></strong> Share with us some queries (at least 3)
   in your application that require database access.
-Provide the actual SQL queries you use and explain how it works.
+Provide the <em>actual SQL queries</em>
+  you use and explain how it works.
 </div>

 ### Facebook Graph API

-It’s time to begin discussing the Facebook Graph API.
+It's time to begin discussing the Facebook Graph API.
 At the core of Facebook is the social graph[^6], a data structure where objects on Facebook (such as posts, comments, images, user profiles, and fan pages) are uniquely identified.
 Objects have connections between them if they